neringabickmore/art-i-al/TESTING.md

 - **📖 User story:**

-    *As a user, I am able to easily navigate through the website without too much thought and find what I am looking for quickly.*
+    *As a user, I can navigate through the website without too much thought and find what I am looking for quickly.*

 - **🧪 Test:**
   - Click on all of the available links in the navbar.
 Assess if they are directing you to the page/section of the page you expect it.